The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 Hawaii News Now Weather.
 That’s it.
 That’s the one.

-You can be in Waikiki with perfect sun while it's pouring in Manoa Valley – and they're like three miles apart.
+Forget your iPhone’s built-in weather app.
+It’s wrong more than half the time for Hawaii.
+Our microclimates are too complex for generic weather apps to handle.
+You can be in Waikiki with perfect sun while it’s pouring in Manoa Valley – and they’re like three miles apart.

-The Hawaii News Now app lets you set alerts, check radar, and see what's coming.
+The Hawaii News Now app lets you set alerts, check radar, and see what’s actually coming.
 During hurricane season (June through November), this app becomes essential.
+We don’t mess around with tropical storms here.

 But even perfect weather won’t help if you can’t find anywhere to park.
 And trust me, parking here is where tourists lose the most money…